tjkuson/train-ranking/README.md

 ## Motivation

 I wanted to see which train operators were the most punctual in the United Kingdom.
-Each network has a monopoly on its own lines, so direct competition and comparisons are not possible.
+Each network has a monopoly on its lines, so direct competition and comparisons between operators are impossible.
 Nonetheless, it is still fun to compare.

 ## Features

 - Fetches data from the Network Rail API
 - Displays PPM data in a table using Flask
 - Saves data to an SQLite database
+- Scheduled ETL using cron jobs for set-and-forget operation

 More features to come.
 If you have any suggestions, please open an issue.
+It is currently using SQLite, but I plan to add support for other databases if demand warrants scaling.

 ## Usage